 - Preheat an outdoor grill to medium-high.

-- In a blender or food processor, combine the grilled vegetables, tomato juice, chopped tomatoes, bread, vinegar, Worcestershire, and garlic (working in batches, if necessary.)
-Cover and blend until smooth and the desired consistency is reached, adding a touch of water if you’d like it thinner.
+- In a blender or food processor, combine the grilled vegetables, tomato juice, chopped tomatoes, bread, vinegar, Worcestershire, garlic, and cayenne (working in batches, if necessary.)
+Cover and blend until smooth and the desired consistency is reached (it's meant to be thick, but you can add in a touch of water if you’d like it thinner.)
 Drizzle in the remaining 3 tablespoons of olive oil.